 - IV.
 A parent-teacher association or any other organizations connected with the school may sponsor fund-raising activities, provided schoolwork and time are not adversely affected.
 Such activities shall be conducted in accordance with School Board rules (see Rule 9.10).
-Unlawful activity shall be prohibited by any school group or on School Board property. - V. Schools shall not raise funds through lotteries, raffles, and other activities of chance. - VI.
-Admission Fees - A. Admission fees may be charged for school-sponsored events, such as athletic competitions, held during the regular school day under the following conditions: - B. Attendance is optional and voluntary, - C. Attendance is not required as part of any academic program or for credit in any class, and - D. Time in attendance for students participating in the programs shall not be used to meet or reduce FTE contract hours and mandated by law. - VII.
+Unlawful activity shall be prohibited by any school group or on School Board property. - V. Schools shall not raise funds through lotteries, raffles, and other activities of chance.

+VI.
+Admission Fees

+- A. Admission fees may be charged for school-sponsored events, such as athletic competitions, held during the regular school day under the following conditions: - B. Attendance is optional and voluntary, - C. Attendance is not required as part of any academic program or for credit in any class, and - D. Time in attendance for students participating in the programs shall not be used to meet or reduce FTE contract hours and mandated by law. - VII.
 Door-to-door fund-raising by elementary and middle school students is prohibited. - VIII.
 Individuals and business agencies shall not be subject to excessive annoyances from the solicitation of funds by school groups or school personnel.
 The solicitation of funds away from school shall require the principal's approval.
 When possible, all necessary money shall be raised for school needs without recourse to any solicitation away from the school.
 The principal shall approve a solicitation activity only when funds cannot be raised otherwise.
 This rule does not preclude private or volunteer contributions for athletic or other purposes. - IX.
 Food and beverage services which are available to students shall be provided only during the school day by the food service program.
 However, school organizations approved by the School Board shall be permitted to sell food and beverage items to students as follows:

-- A. School organizations are authorized to conduct the sale of food and beverage items only one (1) hour following the close of the last lunch period, as provided in policy 8.43, Competitive Sales Regulations. - B. Food sold to students during the school day shall comply with the provisions of the District's Wellness Plan, Florida Department of Agriculture and Consumer Services rules, and United States Department of Agriculture regulations.
+- A. School organizations are authorized to conduct the sale of food and beverage items only five (5) minutes after the end of the school day, as provided in policy 8.43, Competitive Sales Regulations. - B. Food offered to students during the school day shall comply with the provisions of the district's Wellness Plan, the State Department of Agriculture and Consumer Services rules and the regulations from the United States Department of Agriculture.